NajiElKotob/Awesome-ProjectManagement/README.md

   - [Export your project to Excel](https://support.microsoft.com/en-us/office/export-your-project-to-excel-ce71a2a4-e9ab-4879-a6f9-19421a70c13d)
 * Misc
   - [Project Shortcuts](https://blogs.msdn.microsoft.com/project/2008/08/08/project-shortcuts/)

+### Definitions
+* A project is “a temporary endeavor undertaken to create a unique product, service or result” [Learn more](https://www.pmi.org/learning/library/basic-project-program-definition-overview-6115) - pmi.org

 -----
 ### YouTube Channels :tv: (MS Project)
 * Simon Sez IT